itchio/itch-docs/developing/getting-started.md

 * Create native windows
 * Maintain the canonical version of the app state.

-Each native window _conceptually _has its own **renderer** process.
+Each native window _conceptually_ has its own **renderer** process, which is basically a Chromium process \(but with node.js integration\).

-we deal with OS windows, OS notifications, installing the app's components \(like butler and itch-setup\), and maintaining a canonical version of the app state.
+\(In reality, they're separate execution contexts that all live in the same process\).
+In the renderer process, we:

-In **renderer** we have all the UI code, based on React.
+* Render all the app's UI
+* Including webviews
+* Make remote procedure calls to the butler daemon to fetch data
+* etc.

-Each side has a redux store, the **main** store is the reference, and the other store\(s\) are synchronized by sending inter-process messages, which is done transparently by [redux-electron-store](https://github.com/fasterthanlime/ftl-redux-electron-store).
+All processes have a redux store, the **main** store is the reference, and the other stores are synchronized by sending inter-process messages, which is done transparently by [redux-electron-store](https://github.com/fasterthanlime/ftl-redux-electron-store).

-## Chrome Developer Tools
+## Chrome Developer Tools \(renderer\)

 Press `Shift-F12` to open the Chrome Developer Tools, to inspect the DOM, run arbitrary javascript code in the **chrome** side of the app, etc.